WeCanCodeIT/columbus-2017-fall/exercises/cookie-orders.md

 ### The `OrderApp` Class
 - Add 4 orders
 - Total the boxes purchased
-- Remove an order
+- Show the list
+- Remove a variety and give feedback on how many boxes were removed
-- Re-total the boxes purchased
+- Show the updated list

 ### Example
 ```bash